xmdn/2_of_3_lang_switch_hotkey/README.md

   </code>
 </pre>

+# Running script

+### Start lang.exe

-# Running AutoHotKey .ahk config
+### Or AutoHotKey .ahk config with AutoHotKey program

 **WE USING AHK AutoHotKey programm which uses C++ like programm language AutoHotKey for `Microsoft Windows`**

 **You can get it on:** https://www.autohotkey.com/

 ### After installation you should execute our lang.ahk file with AutoHotKey programm
-and you will see in tray running script:
+and you will see in tray running script lang.ahk:

 ![image](https://github.com/xmdn/2_of_3_lang_switch_hotkey/assets/16866473/1617a8cc-362e-4749-83d3-22e2e656c4b3)